Dan J. Harkey

 Corporations:

-• Many corporate entities exist, such as stock, non-profit, religious, public benefit, etc. For each of them, the lender should determine that the corporation is validly formed and existing and choose the proper signatories for the loan documents.
+• Many corporate entities, including stock, non-profit, religious, and public benefit organizations.
+For each of them, Lendernder should verify that the Corporation is validly formed and in existence, and select the proper signatories for the loan documents.
 For those purposes:

 The lenders should obtain:

 Request a good-standing letter (Certificate of Status) from the Secretary of State.
-Please don't make the loan if the corporation is not in good standing.
+Please don’t make the loan if the Corporation is in good standing.

-If the corporation is a foreign corporation, obtain a certified copy of the Certificate of Status from the California Secretary of State of the form entitled Statement and Designation by Foreign Corporation (or some earlier version of that document) showing that the foreign corporation has registered with the State of California, and is qualified to do business in the State of California.
+If the Corporation is foreign, obtain a certified copy of the Certificate of Status from the California Secretary of State, the form entitled Statement and Designation by Foreign Corporation (or some earlier version of that document) showing that the foreign Corporation has registered with the State of California, and is qualified to do business in the State of California.
 If not, do not make the loan.

-Could you obtain a copy of the By-Laws, certified by the corporation's secretary, including all amendments?
+Could you provide a Secretary’s copy of the Bylaws, certified by the Corporation’s Secretary, including all amendments?

-• If a lender would like to go above and beyond, please get the certificate signed by all shareholders stating that the By-Laws, including any amendments, are current and complete, as attached.
+• If a lender would like to go above and beyond, please obtain the Certificate signed by all shareholders, stating that the Bylaws, including any amendments, are current and complete, as attached.

-Obtain a notarized, signed under penalty of perjury, Certificate of Incumbency and Representations affirming the officers, directors, and shareholders authorized to act on behalf of the corporation and affirming certain other matters, such as the lack of litigation affecting the property or corporation.
-This form should be signed by all current shareholders and certified by the secretary, thus having them agree that the parties outlined in the Certificate are authorized to sign the loan documents and agree to certain other matters.
+Obtain a notarized, signed under penalty of perjury Certificate of Incumbency and Representations affirming the officers, directors, and shareholders to act on behalf of the Corporation and affirming certain other matters, such as the lack of litigation affecting the property or the Corporation This form should be signed by all current shareholders and certified by the Secretary, thereby confirming that the parties outlined in the Certificate are authorized to sign the loan documents and agree to the specified other matters.

 • Obtain the Borrower’s Opinion of Counsel Letter if the loan is significant or complicated.

-• If the loan is complicated or is in a large enough sum, or if you want to add safety to the transaction, obtaining an opinion of the borrower's counsel may be prudent.
-This opinion usually discusses and opines as to many things, most often including the legal capacity of an individual and signatories, the proper formation of the entity, authorization and authority to deliver and execute the loan documents, lack of conflict with other contracts, judgments, orders, etc. to which the entity is a party or bound, lack of litigation, "no usury" representation, the enforceability of the loan documents, and many other possible representations.
+• If the loan is complicated or is in a large enough sum, or if you want to add safety to the transaction, obtaining an opinion from Borrower’s counsel may be prudent.
+This opinion usually discusses and opines as to many things, most often including the legal capacity of an individual and signatories, the proper formation of the entity, authorization and authority to deliver and execute the loan documents, lack of conflict with other contracts, judgments, orders, etc. to which the entity is a party or bound, lack of litigation,““no usury” representation, the enforceability of the loan documents, and many other possible representations.
 It should be addressed to the lenders AND THE BROKER for reliance purposes.
-This letter is a welcome backup to your investigation of the signators' authority and other things discussed in the letter.
+This letter serves as a welcome confirmation of your Corporation’s signers’ authority, as discussed in the letter.

-Obtain a Resolution from the Board of Directors certified by the corporation's Secretary authorizing the Corporation to borrow the funds represented by the Loan Documents and authorizing and directing the person signing the documents to sign them.
+Obtain a resolution from the Secretary of the Corporation authorizing the borrowing of funds represented by the Loan Documents and directing the person signing the documents to execute them.

 Determine who must sign the loan documents:

-• They should be able to determine the proper signatories from the documents above.
+• They should be able to determine the proper corporations from the documents above.

-• Certain presumptions are found in Corporations Code section 313 regarding parties signing on behalf of the Corporation.
-The presumptions validate the authority of the persons or entities listed as acting on the Corporation's behalf.
-The actions are valid unless the third party (here, the Lender) knows the signer's lack of authority.
+• Certain presumptions are found in Corporations Code section 313 regarding corporations signing on behalf of the Corporation.
+The presumptions validate the authority of the persons or entities listed on the Corporation’s behalf.
+The actions are valid unless the third party, in this case, Lendernder, is aware that the endorser lacks authority.
 These presumptions are found in section 313.
 These provisions state:

 So, if you have one of the following: Chairman of the Board, President, Vice-President, and one of the following: Secretary, Assistant Secretary, Chief Financial Officer (or Treasurer), or Assistant Chief Financial Officer (or Assistant Treasurer), you will have the benefit of the presumption of authority.
 This is a good thing.
 You can get two signatures, one from each group, and you have done an outstanding job securing the authority to sign.